GreyZ80/Phantom-Clock-for-24-pin-EPROM-or-ROM-socket-using-DS1215-or-DS1315/README.md

 <img width="550"  alt="Phantom Back Side" src="https://github.com/user-attachments/assets/514450f6-2465-4959-bed1-836496d30079" />

 ### BOM (2K or 4K)
-The board only supports a 24 pin (E)PROM.
+The board only supports a 24 pin (E)PROM or ROM.
 Default ROM size for the Big Tandy machines is 2Kbyte.
 However, they do support 4Kbyte.
 When you want to use the Phantom Clock in a standard machine with default content of the Boot ROM, best choice is a 2Kbyte EEPROM.
+You can use a 24 pin socket for the EPROM/ROM when there is enough room above the board where the module will be inserted insted of the original ROM.
+If you cannot create free space above the board, you will have to solder the memory chip directly to the Clock board.
+Is is not advisable to solder the original ROM on the Clock board.
+Better is to replace it with an (E)PROM.
+That chip needs to be programmed with the content of the original ROM.

 Parts needed:
 - 1x  16Kb EEPROM (24 pin). e.g. CAT28C16A in PDIP 24 package)